-galleries, enthralling museums and great pubs.
-Despite being a city, there's a decidedly towny feel - life is laid-back, nothing is too much hassle and the city centre is easily walkable.
+city, there's a decidedly towny feel - life is laidback, nothing is too much hassle and the city centre is easily walkable.

 A good place to start is the Crawford Art Gallery, where Irish artists such as Paul Henry, Jack B Yeats and Dorothy Cross share space with the original 5th century Athenian discus-thrower, Discobolus.
-The Triskel Arts Centre takes culture to the next level with everything from arthouse films to intimate gigs within a beautiful converted church, while the quirky Butter Museum offers a surprisingly interesting take on one of Cork's historic industries.
-And if you're looking for a uniquely Cork experience, ring church bells at St Anne's Church, take in the eerie 19th century history of the Cork City Gaol, or float under the city's bridges on an urban kayaking tour.
+It's located in a building that was formerly Cork's Custom House.
+The Triskel Arts Centre takes culture to the next level with everything from arthouse films to intimate gigs within a beautiful converted church, while the Butter Museum offers a surprisingly interesting take on one of Cork's historic industries.
+And if you're looking for a unique experience, ring church bells at St Anne's Church, take in the eerie 19th century history of the Cork City Gaol, or float under the city's bridges on an urban kayaking tour.

-Foodies will discover that Cork is something of a mecca.
+Foodies will love Cork's bustling food scene.
 Walk around the historic English Market and you'll find artisan cheese, smoked fish and creamy chocolate among the buzzing food stalls.
-Flavour, quality and innovation drive the city's vibrant restaurant scene, with favourites such as Café Paradiso and the Farmgate Café sitting alongside new hotspots such as Electric, Salt, Miyazaki and Elbow Lane.
+Flavour, quality and innovation drive the city's vibrant restaurant scene, with favourites such as Café Paradiso and Farmgate Café sitting alongside new hotspots of Electric, Salt, Miyazaki and Elbow Lane.
 When it comes to drinks, you can expect the same level of quality that fires up the food scene.
-Cork's local brews are big right now - Eight Degrees Brewing, Rising Sons and Elbow Lane are among those to look out for; not forgetting Cork's native stout, Murphy's.
+Cork's local brews are big right now, and Eight Degrees Brewing, Rising Sons and Elbow Lane are among the names to look out for; not forgetting Ireland's alternative stout, Murphy's.